 A soft jerkbait would be best to use in a situation like this simply because of the weedless rigging it allows you to use to keep from getting caught on the vegetation.
-In an area such as this, Texas rig the bait using a wide gap hook without any added weight at all.
+In an area such as this, Texas rig the bait using a wide gap hook without any added weight.
 Now you're ready for business!
-Cast the bait into the midst of the vegetation and make short twitches periodically letting the bait lay still.
-Keep repeating this technique all the way back to the boat.
+Cast the bait into the midst of the vegetation and make short twitches periodically, letting the bait lay still.
+Keep repeating this technique back to the boat.
 If you don't have any vegetation on your body of water, then cast the bait over submerged structure areas.

-Now, let's say that you are into an area that has scattered vegetation with pockets of open water at the same depth.
-You can use either a Soft or a Hard Jerkbait, but keep in mind that a "Hard-Jerkbait" has exposed hooks already fastened to the bait (which means it is easy for the bait to get caught-up on this vegetation).
+Now, let's say that you are in an area with scattered vegetation with pockets of open water at the same depth.
+You can use either a soft or a hard jerkbait, but keep in mind that a hard jerkbait has exposed hooks already fastened to the bait, which means it is easy for the bait to get caught up on this vegetation.
 With either bait, cast it into these open pockets of water, make a couple of small sharp twitches, then let it lay still for a moment.
-After the bait lays still, the first twitch is usually when a bass will strike so be ready!
+After the bait lays still, the first twitch is usually when a bass strikes, so be ready!

 Now, choose one for an 8-foot depth.
 Cast it out, start your retrieve to get it down to the desired depth, then start jerking or twitching it a few times and let it lay motionless for a moment.
-Keep repeating this technique all the way back to the boat, however when the bass are more active, you can just twitch and jerk the bait all the way back without any pause.
-One factor to always remember when bass fishing is: "Always let the bass dictate how they want the presentation!"
+However, keep repeating this technique back to the boat when the bass are more active.
+You can twitch and jerk the bait back without any pause.
+One factor to remember when bass fishing is always letting the bass dictate how they want the presentation.
 So don't be afraid to experiment with your retrieve.

-- A Texas-rig with a front weight.
+- A Texas rig with a front weight.

-- A Carolina-rig with the bait free-floating behind the rig.
+- A Carolina rig with the bait free-floating behind the rig.